 - Letter from Birmingham Jail

 - “I Have a Dream” Speech

 Have students create a simple T-Chart on a piece of paper.
-Label one side “Insider” and the other side “Outsider.”
+Students label one side “Insider” and the other side “Outsider.”
 Note: This can be done in small groups.
 Provide each group with a piece of chart paper.
-Have students brainstorm and list on the T-Chart times they felt like they were included in a group, an insider.
-Next have the list times when they felt like they were excluded, an outsider.
+Students brainstorm and list on the T-Chart times they felt like they were included in a group, an insider.
+Next students list times when they felt like they were excluded, an outsider.

-- Do you have more items listed on the “Insider” or “Outsider” column?
+- Do you have more items listed in the “Insider” or “Outsider” column?
 [Note, most will have more “Outsider” events listed.
 This is because events tied to strong emotions are easier to remember.]

 - What generalizations can you make about your list?